Dreamflows Glossary Of Terms

 Gold Country Paddlers

 An informal paddling club whose main purpose appears to be entertaining the rest of us.
-They love to hunt in packs; group sizes of fifteen or more are common.
+Group sizes of fifteen or more are common.
 They get in each other's way a lot, and carnage is common (major source of the above-mentioned entertainment).
-The leader is generally the one furiously blowing his whistle.
+The leader is generally the one furiously blowing his/her whistle.

 kayak